-If you’re working with a tight nursery budget, dropping a couple hundred dollars on a crib mattress can be a painful experience, especially if you already have a recently vacated mattress on hand.
-But a used crib mattress - even those used by close family members and friends - may not be as safe as you think.
+If you’re working with a tight nursery budget, dropping several hundred dollars on a crib mattress can be a painful experience, especially if you already have a recently vacated mattress on hand.
+But a used crib mattress—even those used by close family members and friends—may not be as safe as you think.

 A baby’s mattress must be firm.
 Over time, the surface of an old crib mattress can settle and become soft and uneven, putting your little one at risk.
 Re-enforced edging, which stops the edge of the mattress from caving down under your baby’s body weight, can also weaken with time.
 Without a firm edge, your little one could become trapped between the mattress and the crib rails, which could result in injury or even death.

 As if that wasn’t scary enough, studies have suggested a possible link between used crib mattresses and Sudden Infant Death Syndrome (SIDS).
 One 2002 study published in the British Medical Journal found that an infant was up to three times more likely to die from SIDS when using a secondhand crib mattress.
 Researchers believe the link may be attributed to respiratory problems related to harmful pathogens, such as bacteria, mold, mildew, and fungus, which may be hidden at the core of a used mattress.

 Using a Secondhand Crib Mattress

 If you purchased the mattress new for an older sibling, and if it appears to be clean and in good condition, you may be able to reuse it, provided it meets the following standards:

 Proper Fit: Mattress size matters.
 While most cribs use a standard-sized crib mattress, there are plenty that do not.
 An ill-fitting mattress can pose a serious safety hazard for your child.